The spring in the Death Valley canyon was the only source of water for probably miles around, and my hiking partner and I had detoured to see it.

 But the spring (a seep really) looked and smelled like a hog wallow, with the muddy, filthy water polluted almost beyond belief.

 The over-populated feral burros in the area had dug holes, so the water would seep in.
 But they also relieved themselves in the water while they drank.
 The desert bighorn sheep wouldn’t drink that filthy slop, and I was glad we didn’t need to re-supply.

 Water is critical to survival, be it in the desert or during a flood such as happened after Katrina, or last week in my hometown of Ames, Iowa.

-But frequently, the only drinking water source available may be muddy, dirty and polluted.
+But frequently, the only drinking water source available may be muddy, dirty and polluted — water from ponds, streams, and the like.
 If that’s your survival situation, then your choices are simple: Drink or die.

 Or suppose you travel to a third-world country, where water quality is suspect at best.
 You need to be able to carry along a filtering/purification system that is compact and portable.

 A dependable system for filtering and purifying water is mandatory for any emergency preparedness and/or survival kit, and it should consist of several inter-related components.
 One of these should be some sort of filter/purifier.